 Agriculture and Food Security

 Christian Outreach - spreading the gospel of Jesus Christ through:

 - Family Ministry: improving family life and relationships between married couples.

-- Bible Studies – training volunteer community members to lead Bible study groups in their own villages.
-We currently have over 100 village Bible study groups.
+- Bible Studies: training volunteer community members to lead Bible study groups in their own villages.
+We currently have over 80 village Bible study groups.

-- Partnerships & accountability: Partnering with the local government to provide for the health care needs of the community
+- Partnerships and Accountability: partnering with the local government to provide for the health care needs of the community.

-- School Breakfast Program: Running school breakfast programs, currently feeding 1,500 students every school day.
+- School Breakfast Program: running school breakfast programs, currently feeding 2,400 students every school day.

 - Adult Literacy: Running adult functional literacy programs.
 We recruit and train volunteer teachers to teach literacy and numeracy skills to adults who never learned to read.